alanagarunov/reallysimpledayplotter/README.md

 It is now a bit more colorful with the helpful included styling of the library.
 You can now search for specfic days, modifying a day should be a simple addition to be make in the future.

+I included a data.txt to use to run the program, you will see just how simple it really is.
+Neat isn't it.

 This only works on Python 3.6 for me.